 changes with the introduction of the Setting Saver™.
 A marker that applies a clean, bright fluorescent green ink to mark your settings.
 The ink is easily removed by wiping itoff with your finger, and will not leave any

 markings when removed (use only on smooth, non-porus surfaces).
 Donnie Spada (guitar tech for No Doubt, The Offspring, 311) said this about the Setting Saver™: “Easy to read, easy to clean, no more pieces of tape or grease pens”.

+Perfect for amps, pedals, rack equipment, anything with knobs!
 No more loosing your settings when you transport your equipment.

+Works great on consoles, equalizers, DJ gear, anything with sliders!
 Dial in a session, completely change it all, and than go back to the original settings in no time flat.”

 Upon first glance the Setting Saver seems obvious and perhaps superfluous.
 But the more I used it the more I liked it and it’s taken a permanent spot in my gig bag.